Nguyen Giac Ngo: Sect crisis

-During the sect crisis of 1955, 200 people led by Giác Ngộ, and other leaders from Cao Đại, gathered in the Saigon Town Hall to declare the General Assembly of the Democratic and Revolutionary Forces of the Nation.
+During the sect crisis of 1955, 200 people led by Giác Ngộ, and other leaders from Cao Đại, gathered in the Saigon City Hall to declare the General Assembly of the Democratic and Revolutionary Forces of the Nation.
 Its members tore down a large photograph of the Emperor Bảo Đại, hurled it out the window, and stomped on it in the street before the meeting started, and proceeded to condemn the French and their allies.
 The assembly then drafted a list of demands that included Bảo Đại's abdication, the removal of all French forces, and the formation of a new government headed by President Ngô Đình Diệm (1901–1963).
 They formed a committee to deliver the demands to the government, but when they arrived at the palace, they discovered General Nguyễn Văn Vy (1916–1981) sitting in Diệm's office, declaring that he was taking over the army as Bảo Đại had instructed.
 Vy was taken hostage and compelled to cancel his plans by several members of the committee.
 After a paratroop colonel threatened Diệm, he let Vy go, and Vy left the next day for Paris.